 - A trigger with one school may have wider reaching consequences due to a need to provide the best long-term solution instead of a temporary arrangement;

-- There is no requirement to limit management arrangements to one secondary cluster if that is to the detriment of one of the other principles, and they will take precedence over the principle of keeping schools within.
+- There is no requirement to limit management arrangements to one secondary cluster if that is to the detriment of one of the other principles, and they will take precedence over the principle of keeping schools within the same cluster.

 - Some schools which were previously partnered may no longer be partnered.

-- Some schools who weren't partnered will now be partnered with another school.
+- Some schools which weren't partnered will now be partnered with another school.

-- Some schools who were in a three-way partnership may now be moving to a two-way partnership.
+- Some schools which were in a three-way partnership may now be moving to a two-way partnership. *